-Is it necessary to use single-use gloves when preparing food?
+Is it necessary to use single-use gloves when handling ready-to-eat food?

-When hands are heavily contaminated, effective handwashing may not thoroughly remove microorganisms to ensure safety.
-The FDA requires the use of suitable utensils such as spatulas, tongs, single-use gloves, or dispensing equipment when handling ready-to-eat foods (i.e., food that is eaten without further washing or cooking).
-Single-use gloves used after handwashing can be an effective barrier to the transfer of microorganisms from hands to food.
+A barrier, such as single-use gloves, is necessary when working with ready-to-eat foods.
+Single-use gloves, along with handwashing, can be effective in preventing germs on the hands from contaminating food.
 However, gloves are effective in preventing contamination only if used properly.